40tude/py-flashcards/readme.md

         * check if it is an image (check the content of the question)
         * if image display it
         * otherwise display Q&A as usual
-* Add sample code in 04_fs_big_data.md
-* Add CI/CD for automatic testing once testing is working
-* Testing
-    * pytest with Flask
-    * I don't know how to set it up
+* DONE - Allow .md or .png to be in sub-directories under ./static/md and ./static/png respectively
 * DONE - Fix logger issues such that any function can log properly
-    * add and configure a global logger
+    * => add and configure a global logger
 * DONE - Create an SQL code snippet .md file
 * DONE - Create an sns code snippet .md file
 * DONE - Create a matplotlib code snippet .md file